monday-u-com/monday-u-exercises/src/ex3/README.md

 ### The requirements:

-- [ ] Build node.js cli todo app
+- [x] Build node.js cli todo app
-- [ ] Detailed help option
+- [x] Detailed help option // every command has a description
-- [ ] Read/Write/Delete todos from a file
+- [x] Read/Write/Delete todos from a file // + sort, + clear

 When you finish it should look like this: